-You can apply for your Tier 4 Student visa up to 3 months before your course start date, but not before that.
+You can apply for your Student Route visa up to 6 months before your course start date, but not before that.
 You should start preparing for your visa application early to make sure you have all the necessary documentation.

 Once you have received your CAS, you will need to complete these steps:

 You must complete an online application on the Home Office website in your country of nationality.
 Further instructions can be found on the UK Visas and Immigration website.
 As part of the online application, you will be asked specific questions about your course and finances.
 We will send you guidance with your CAS to help you answer these questions.